 EMBASSY HOSTED LUNCH FOR THE GODS

-I am lucky to be here in Tokyo and will never have to miss Peruvian food, as they are expertly and authentically prepared by our beloved chef, Percy every so often during functions.
-(I was blessed with Chef Percy as my principal food buying guide when I first arrived in Tokyo; he brought me to Tokyo’s markets and stores, so I had my first insider knowledge where to buy what).
+I have been lucky to be here in Tokyo and never have to miss Peruvian food, as they were expertly and authentically prepared by our beloved chef, Percy every so often during functions.
+I was blessed with Chef Percy as my principal food buying guide when I first arrived in Tokyo; he brought me to Tokyo’s markets and stores, so I had my first insider knowledge where to buy what!

-I was extremely lucky last Saturday to be in the company of the gods of Peruvian Cuisine relishing authentic Peruvian dishes once again.
+I was extremely lucky to be in the company of the gods of Peruvian Cuisine relishing Comida Criolla Peruana once again.
 In Tokyo, Japan, Miraflores serves authentic Peruvian cuisine with branches in Shibuya & Daikanyama, while NOBU in Tokyo, co-owned by Robert de Niro, serves Nikkei dishes, Japanese with a touch of Peru in some of its entries such as Tiradito and Anticucho.

 (Source: News feed from Peru Mucho Gusto Facebook page).